DavesProgramingSamples/HowToConnectToAnApi/README.md

 Now the API is ready to be used.
 You can access the endpoint via http://localhost:3000/films

-## Retrieving the data with an HTTP request
+## Retrieving the data with a HTTP request

 Before we try to put anything on the front end of the website, let’s open a connection the API.
 We’ll do so using ```XMLHttpRequest``` objects, which is a way to open files and make an HTTP request.